 Citrix has got an excellent documentation regarding how to go about performing a cleanup to reclaim disk space here

-Remember to use WinSCP to delete files and/or PuTTy to check the sizes of various folders and files.
+You may use WinSCP to delete files and/or PuTTy to check the sizes of various folders and files.
 If you are comfortable doing all of that via just PuTTy alone, that’s fine too.

 Once you have enough disk space available ( ~ 6 GB) though Citrix’s own GUI says 4 GB.
 In my experience, 4 GB isn’t enough, you will need a minimum of 6 GB of available free disk space.